 You have the best chance of success and happiness as a lawyer in a practice area that interests you.
 While a sense of direction going into law school can be helpful, you should also be willing to try new things.
 Experimentation will also help supply alternatives if obstacles to your initial goals arise.
 Many pre-law students are drawn to the fast pace and prestige of litigation, but it might turn out that public speaking is not your strong suit.
 Joining mock trial can help you develop those skills to where they need to be, or confirm that a different path would better fit your skills.

 Even if a law school elective or extracurricular activity doesn't result in a change of career paths, your legal education will still be enriched by the experience.
 You may discover the value of the intersection between different areas of law or seek pro bono representation opportunities that provide a break from your daily legal work.

 Show Your Commitment

+Which will benefit you more, moot court or law review?
 The choice of law school electives and extracurriculars is one of many decisions a law student makes on their path to becoming a lawyer.
 You'll need to seek internships, prepare for the bar exam, and find your first job as a lawyer.
 Check back with FindLaw for Law Students, which provides articles and links to information on these and many other topics.